-The Welfare Officer will consult with an appropriate child protection professional i.e. ASA, social services and follow the advice given by the appropriate agency.
+The Welfare Officer will consult with an appropriate child Safeguarding professional i.e. ASA Safeguarding Coordinator, social services and follow the advice given by the appropriate agency.

-The Welfare Officer has full understanding of Child Protection
+The Welfare Officer has full understanding of Child Safeguarding

 If you feel you need the assistance of the Welfare Officer, please do not hesitate to contact her on: